 In The Oregon Trail, the player assumes the role of the head of a wagon party that has decided to attempt the difficult journey west in the hopes of starting a better life on some of the cheap and plentiful land in the newly minted state of Oregon.
 At the beginning of the game, the player chooses their character's name and profession as well as the names of the four party members.
 The profession one chooses effectively serves as the game's difficulty mechanic as these choices determine the player's starting cash, special ability, and score multiplier.
 For example, choosing the banker profession provides the player $1600 (the most starting cash) but provides no special ability or score multiplier while the carpenter, who starts the game with $800, is more likely to repair broken wagon parts, and receives a score multiplier of 2 (See the image for the complete list of professions).

 The player must then carefully provision their wagon with food, clothing, hunting supplies and spare parts, as well as selecting a team of oxen to haul the load.
-The trick here is to not overload your wagons by weighing everything's necessity.
-Overloading the wagons will slow the rate at which your party travels forcing you to survive on the trail for a longer period.
+The trick here is to not overload the wagons by weighing everything's necessity.
+Overloading the wagons will slow the rate at which the party travels forcing them to survive on the trail for a longer period.

 Once on the trail, the player has to balance the morale and health of their family and beasts of burden against the need to travel quickly enough to reach Oregon before winter closes in, all while managing their dwindling supplies.
 This is done by selecting the pace at which the wagon party travels (Steady, Strenuous, or Grueling) as well as the size of the meals provided to the party (Filling, Meager, or Bare-Bones).
 There are few opportunities to re-stock equipment after setting off, barring a few Native American trading posts and some extortionate stores in forts and towns along the trail.
 The player can always supplement their food supply by playing a fun hunting minigame (providing they remembered to bring enough bullets).